kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 {% capture objectives %}

-* Deploy a replicated MySQL topology with a Stateful Set controller.
+* Deploy a replicated MySQL topology with a StatefulSet controller.
 * Send MySQL client traffic.
 * Observe resistance to downtime.
-* Scale the Stateful Set up and down.
+* Scale the StatefulSet up and down.

 {% endcapture %}